spyren/Mecrisp-Cube/sdcard/man/BoardSupportPackage.md

 Board Support Package
 =====================

-The board support package for the !STM32WB Firefly Development Board is restricted to the Arduino UNO R3 pin header and the onboard LED and switch (button).
+The board support package for the STM32WB Firefly Development Board is restricted to the Arduino UNO R3 pin header and the onboard LED and switch (button).
-The !STM32 has much more capabilities then 16 digital I/O pins, 5 analog input pins, UART, SPI, and !I2C interfaces.
-But if you want to use the more advanced features you can use the !CubeMX to create source code for the internal peripherals.
+The STM32 has much more capabilities then 16 digital I/O pins, 5 analog input pins, UART, SPI, and I2C interfaces.
+But if you want to use the more advanced features you can use the CubeMX to create source code for the internal peripherals.
-This project wants to show how to use the Cube Ecosystem for a Forth system (or vice versa) and can't implement all features and possibilities the !STM32WB has.
+This project wants to show how to use the Cube Ecosystem for a Forth system (or vice versa) and can't implement all features and possibilities the STM32WB has.
 It is a good starting point for your project.

 Board Support Words
 ===================

-Defaults: Digital port pins D0 to D9 are inputs, except D9 is output for neopixel, D1 for UART Tx.
+Defaults: Digital port pins D0 to D8 are inputs, except D9 is output for neopixel, D1 for UART Tx.
 D10, D11, D12, and D13 are for the SD card.
 You are free to use the GPIO pins for other purposes.

 ```